 An introduction to the teaching profession.
 Provides a basic understanding of the foundations of the education system in the United States and the role of teachers.
 Course requires 30 hours of observation and directed experiences in a public school.
-General psychology is a recommended prerequisite.

-SPED 20613 Introduction to Exceptional Children An introduction to the characteristics of exceptional individuals and the field of special education.
+SPED 20613 Introduction to Exceptional Children

+An introduction to the characteristics of exceptional individuals and the field of special education.
 Course requires an outside observation of children in special education.
-General psychology is a recommended prerequisite.